usegalaxy-au/tools-au/tools/alphafold/README.rst

 However, you can save a considerable amount of time by downloading only the components that have changed.

-If you wish to continue hosting prior versions of the tool, you must maintain the reference DBs for each version.
-The ``ALPHAFOLD_DB`` environment variable must then be set respectively for each tool version in your job conf (on Galaxy AU this is currently `configured with TPV <https://github.com/usegalaxy-au/infrastructure/blob/master/files/galaxy/dynamic_job_rules/production/total_perspective_vortex/tools.yml#L1515-L1554>`_).

 To minimize redundancy between DB version, we have symlinked the database components that are unchanging between versions.
 In ``v2.1.2 -> v2.3.1`` the BFD database is the only component that is persistent, but they are by far the